-Shape of the Universe - flat.
+Shape of the Universe - flat in three dimensions.
 The sum of the Dark Energy, Dark Matter and "ordinary" matter is exactly right, within observational uncertainty, to render the Universe flat.
 Theory suggests it is essentially exactly flat.

-Most recent result from supernovae - the accelerating phase took over from the earlier decelerating phase about five billion years ago.
+Recent result from supernovae - the accelerating phase took over from the earlier decelerating phase about five billion years ago.